MaaikeB/elasticsearch-benchmarking/README.md

   "results": [
     {"name": "Red Cow Corporation"},
     {"name": "Rights for Red Cows"},
-    {"name": "Cows corporation red"}
+    {"name": "Cows corporation red"},
+    {"name": "Stam"},
+    {"name": "Stam2"}
   ]
 }
 ```

-Since the expected results are on position 1 and 2, the score would be ...
+Since the expected results are on position 1 and 2, and there are a total of 5 resulst, the score would be 0.8
+(At a later stage the scoring function will be configurable)
 This result is saved in the DB with the timestamp.

 At a later time the search is run again, and now the results are on position 2 and 3, due to changes in the code.
-The score will be lower, and this is also saved in the DB.
+The score will be 0.6, and this is also saved in the DB.

 After a while we can look at these scores over time and get insights about the search performances.